Insert code samples to content (example)

 - Add a Multiple choice element for selecting the code's programming language.

-- Name it Language.
+- Name it Programming language.

 - Add options for every programming language you want to support.